Ball State is home to 30 fraternities and sororities:

 - 12 fraternities governed by the Interfraternity Council

-- seven governed by the National Pan-Hellenic Association
+- 7 chapters (4 fraternities and 3 sororities) governed by the National Pan-Hellenic Council

 - 11 sororities governed by the Panhellenic Association